renatomaia/coutil/doc/manual.md

 `address` is ignored.
 This operation is not available for passive sockets.

+In case of success,
-Returns the number of bytes copied to `buffer`.
+this function returns the number of bytes copied to `buffer`.
 For datagram sockets,
 it also returns a boolean indicating whether the copied data was truncated.